Normal Approximation in Large Network Models: Conclusion

 \section{Conclusion}

-This paper develops a large-sample theory for network models with strategic interactions when the data consists of a small sample of large networks or possibly a single network.
+This paper develops a large-sample theory for a model of network formation with strategic interactions and homophilous agents when the data consists of a small sample of large networks or possibly a single network.
 We prove a general CLT under a high-level weak dependence condition and provide a general methodology for its verification.
-We apply the methodology to obtain primitive conditions for CLTs for static and dynamic models of network formation with strategic interactions.
-In related work, we also apply the methodology to network regressions and treatment effects with spillovers \citep{leung2019normal} and models of discrete choice with social interactions \citep{leung2019inference}.
+We apply the methodology to obtain primitive conditions for a CLT for moments of pairwise stable networks.

 There are several important directions for future work.
 Concentration inequalities for stabilization would be useful, for example, for deriving lower-level conditions for uniform convergence of nonparametric or high-dimensional estimators using network data.
-Also, it would be of interest to develop alternatives to the inference procedures in \autoref{sinfer} that may be used when positions are unobserved.
+It is also of interest to develop efficient alternatives to the inference procedures in \autoref{sinfer} in the case where the data is a single network observation.